evanconnelly/appsec-buddy/README.md

 A Chrome Extension to leverage the power of AI in your browser, with the ability to create and pull from a variety of system roles for given web application security tasks.

 ## Installation
-Load into Chrome as an unpacked extension
+Clone repo and load the folder into Chrome as an unpacked extension

 ## Setup
 Enter your OpenAI API Key under settings